 A person may use a personal representative to obtain an absentee ballot.
 A personal representative physically carries the application and absentee ballot from the polling place to the voter, then back to the ballot box.

-The personal representative then returns the envelope to the voting official who completes the information on the envelope and places it in the ballot box.
+The personal representative then returns the envelope to the voting official who then completes the information on the envelope and places it in the ballot box.

 Recommended web site search topics: